Skip to Content

 Handling and Temperament

-4. Handling Precautions: Create a calm environment, maintain proper light and temperature during handling, and always wash hands before and after interaction to prevent health issues.
+4. Create a calm, well-lit space and always wash hands before and after interaction.

 Breeding and Reproduction